jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/pilots.rst

 Best at Melee but better convert to Short as in this game Short rules.
 She comes with Double, leaving only 2 skill slots open.
 Her Long damage is the lowest in the game, may not be a good idea to aim for the guide skill.
 So, Switch and Speed it is.

 Her First, if learnt, will start at level 2.
+Somehow she can learn Short skill 3 times, despite only having 2 skill slots open.
+Probably an oversight by the developer.

 ------------------------------
 Paul C. Grieber